ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 [Underscore]: http://underscorejs.org
 ## Magic Names {#magic-names}

 When a function is applied to arguments (or "called"), JavaScript binds the values of arguments to the function's argument names in an environment created for the function's execution.
-What we haven't discussed so far is that JavaScript also binds values to some "magic" names in addition to any you put in the argument list.[^read-only]
+What we haven't discussed so far is that JavaScript also binds values to some "magic" names in addition to any you put in the argument list.`[1]`

-[^read-only]: You should never attempt to define your own bindings against "magic" names that JavaScript binds for you.
+>`[1]` You should never attempt to define your own bindings against "magic" names that JavaScript binds for you.
 It is wise to treat them as read-only at all times.

 ### the function keyword